LiljaTom/FantasyLeagueBackend/documentation/controllers.md

     - Like name or number
 - Need to be logged in
 - Only team's admin can do this.
-- Should not update game stats.
-(Check game routes)

 ```
 DELETE /api/players/:id